 I can see how to teach history with whole books, but what about Language Arts?

-Our Teacher’s Manual covering 6th through 12th grades included in the Secondary Unit Program will teach you how to teach and evaluate language arts, including how to teach oral and written narrations and use them for evaluation, how to choose copy work and more.
+Our Teacher’s Manual (digital format) covering 6th through 12th grades included in the Secondary Unit Program will teach you how to teach and evaluate language arts, including how to teach oral and written narrations and use them for evaluation, how to choose copy work and more.
 Additionally, we teach you how to use your high school students’ compositions to teach grammar and spelling.
 Further, we have a bonus section in this upper grades teaching manual on teaching and evaluating high school writing.

 Alternatively, for an already-made course to teach your 8th or 9th grade student how to write the five most common high school essays, check out our Essay Styles for High School course!